 Response: The PBD overlay requested with The Artisan Scottsdale zoning application will allow for redevelopment and revitalization of this Property assemblage with the integration of significant community benefits through underground public parking and public plaza space as well as enhanced landscape and hardscape, improved pedestrian connectivity, sensitive edge buffering, vibrant architecture, and placemaking within the Scottsdale Arts District.
 No amendments are being proposed to height, density, GFAR, setbacks and stepbacks with this application.
-The only exception to the development standards is the building location setback percentage along Marshall Way, which allow the building to have a greater average setback.

-PROMOTE DIVERSITY IN OLD TOWN HOUSING OPTIONS.
+GOAL LU 5: PROMOTE DIVERSITY IN OLD TOWN HOUSING OPTIONS.